-An RFP was issued for an Assessment Management System (AMS), to provide a system for the collection, analysis, planning, and continuous improvement of student learning outcomes and administrative programs.
+Mr. Eapen reported that an RFP was issued for an Assessment Management System (AMS), to provide a system for the collection, analysis, planning, and continuous improvement of student learning outcomes and administrative programs.
+He noted that this is a requirement for Middle States accreditation and the system currently used is not robust enough to meet the College's needs.
 The RFP invited seven firms to respond with four firms providing responses.